qhoang2373/Game-Of-Thrones-Quiz/README.md

 2. Metrics on how to win/lose:
     - Category 1: Get 7 correct to be crowned king or Queen and Get 3 wrong then you've been slain!
-    - Category 2: Get all 10 correct to win (Inreased Difficulty)
+    - Category 2: Get 8 to win (Inreased Difficulty)

 ### Constants